cosmoEagle/parkinglot_management_using_yolov8/README.md

-# Car Parking Space Detection Project
+# Parkinglot Management using Yolov8

 This project demonstrates a simple car parking space detection system using OpenCV and cvzone.
 It allows you to mark parking spaces on a static image, and then it detects the occupancy of these spaces in a video feed.
 The project was inspired by [Murtaza's Computer Vision Zone](https://www.computervision.zone/) course.